sparkflows/sparkflows-docs/docs/quick-start/01-create-datasets.rst

   - *Click on "Datasets" tab*
   - *Click on "Create" and choose "Datasets"*
   - *Select your dataset type and enter the fields in the dialog*
-  - *Update the schema of the Dataset*
+  - *Update the schema of the dataset*
   - *Click "Save"*

  When you open your application, all existing datasets specific to the application are displayed in the Datsets tab.